Newsletter Signup - Under Article / In Page

 "*" indicates required fields

 Glioblastoma is an extremely aggressive type of brain cancer and is the most common type of primary malignant brain tumor in adults.
 There is currently no cure for it and, due to its fast-growing nature and location, it is very difficult to treat.
-But could CAR-T cell therapy – which has been so groundbreaking in treating blood cancers – be the best hope for successfully treating, and perhaps even curing, glioblastoma?
+But could CAR-T cell therapy, which has been so groundbreaking in treating blood cancers, be the best hope for successfully treating, and perhaps even curing, glioblastoma?

 CAR-T cell therapy is currently being tested in preclinical and clinical studies as an experimental new way to treat glioblastoma.
 When it comes to solid tumors, these therapies have struggled to live up to the success they showed in blood cancers.
 But many studies are beginning to focus on two-pronged approaches, either using CAR-T therapy along with another type of treatment, or CAR-T therapies that target more than one antigen.

-As reported in Endpoints news in November, two groups of researchers – one from the University of Pennsylvania and the other from the Mass General Cancer Center – said that their experimental CAR-T therapies had shrunk tumors in patients with glioblastoma just one to three days after receiving the therapies.
-In both of these ongoing phase 1 studies, the patients received a single infusion of the engineered T cells directly into their heads.
+The initial signs of success of two CAR-T cell therapy candidates for the treatment of glioblastoma came in November 2023, when two groups of researchers – one from the University of Pennsylvania and the other from the Mass General Cancer Center – said that their respective therapies had shrunk tumors in patients with glioblastoma just one to three days after receiving the therapies.

 Both groups of researchers designed their CAR-T cell therapies to land a ‘one-two punch’ against glioblastoma in order to attack as much of the tumor as possible.
 The University of Pennsylvania’s engineered cells include two CAR molecules that target two proteins with a strong connection to glioblastoma, known as EGFR and IL13Ra2.
 Meanwhile, the Mass General Cancer Center’s therapy uses a CAR that targets a common mutant form of EGFR called EGFRvIII, using it as a homing beacon to attract the engineered cells to attack the cancer.
 The cells then release a bispecific antibody that targets regular EGFR, recruiting more immune cells to attack the rest of the tumor.